elaforge/karya/doc/derivation.md

 function application.
 The reason it isn't literally function application is for syntactical convenience, so generators and transformers can have their own namespaces, and so the calls themselves can have separate types at the haskell level.
-I actually tried it once and it was all kinds of inconvenient.
+I actually tried to make them into normal nested function calls once and it was all kinds of inconvenient.

-Gory details in 'Derive.Call', and evaluation is implemented by 'Derive.Call.apply_toplevel'.
+Gory details are in 'Derive.Eval', and evaluation is implemented by 'Derive.Eval.apply_toplevel'.

 ### call docs